 - How to make your clients understand you are more than just a person with an iPhone camera in your pocket

 - Why specializing is indispensable to your photography business

-- How to demonstrate to your prospective clients that you worth paying more for
+- How to demonstrate to your prospective clients that you are worth paying more for

-- Establishing a connection and targetting potential high-end clients
+- Establishing a connection and targeting potential high-end clients

 - Why being microscopically specific with your photography specialization matters

 - Marketing ideas for birth photographers as an example to all photographers

 - Knowing and emphasizing what's important for your clients via your website

 - Philip Morgan's marketing strategy and how to apply it to your photography business

 - What it means to go deeper and be more vulnerable in your business

 - How to separate and distinguish yourself from other photographers